alec-glisman/Swimming-in-Potential-Flow/src/README.md

 ## Subdirectory: simulation_system

-### Class: engine
+### Class: Engine

-The engine class assembles the simulation system and runs the time integration with the public `run()` method.
+The Engine class assembles the simulation system and runs the time integration with the public `run()` method.
 The constructor also constructs the integrators and forces needed for the dynamics.

 ### Class: progressBar